How to Grow and Care for Hardy Hibiscus in Your Garden

 When you hear the word hibiscus, you might think of a tropical plant that withers in cold climates.
-And while many types of hibiscus plants are sensitive to the cold, there is also a cold-hardy hibiscus that can survive winters as far north as zone 4.
-In this guide, I’ll run through everything you need to know about how to grow and care for hardy hibiscus.
+And while many types of hibiscus shrubs are sensitive to the cold, there is also a cold-hardy hibiscus that can survive winters as far north as USDA Zone 4.
+In this guide, I’ll run through everything you need to know about how to grow and care for hardy hibiscus in your garden.

 Hardy Hibiscus: Ultimate Plant Care and Growing Guide